bbearce/code-journal/docs/notes/data_science/Coursera/pytorch/1D_Tensors.md

 ![1D_Tensors4](Images/1D_Tensors4.png)

 We can also specify the data type of a tensor within the constructor.
 We can specify the data type using the parameter Dtype.
 Even though the list contains floats, the Dtype of the tensor is int32.

 ![1D_Tensors5](Images/1D_Tensors5.png)

 We can also explicitly create a tensor of a specific type.
 In this example, we create a float tensor explicitly using the float tensor method.
 Now let's check the type of tensor.
 We see the type of the tensor is a float tensor.
 When we print out A, we can see the decimals were added to the numbers in the tensor.

 ![1D_Tensors6](Images/1D_Tensors6.png)

 We can also change the type of the tensor.
 Consider the following tensor of long type.
 We can convert the type of the tensor to float using the type method passing in the argument torch.floatTensor.
 We can verify the type of the tensor has changed.

 ![1D_Tensors7](Images/1D_Tensors7.png)

 We can cast the following list to a tensor.
 The method size gives us the number of elements in the tensor.
 As there is a 5 elements, the result is 5.
-The attribute endimension represents the number of dimensions or the rank of the tensor.
+The attribute and dimension represents the number of dimensions or the rank of the tensor.
 In this case, rank of the tensor is 1.

 ![1D_Tensors8](Images/1D_Tensors8.png)